 The Denver-based child welfare project staff focuses on state policy, tracking legislation and providing research and policy analysis, consultation, and technical assistance specifically geared to the legislative audience.
 Denver staff can be reached at (303) 364-7700 or email@example.com.

 NCSL staff in Washington, D.C. track and analyze federal legislation and policy and represent state legislatures on child welfare issues before Congress and the Administration.
-In D.C., Joy Johnson Wilson (email@example.com) and Rachel Morgan (firstname.lastname@example.org) can be reached at (202) 624-5400.
+In D.C., Joy Johnson Wilson at 202-624-8689 or by e-mail at firstname.lastname@example.org and Rachel Morgan at (202) 624-3569 or by e-mail at email@example.com.